 January 1932 - Badge of Fortitude to be for ages 16 and under only, Certificate of Merit will replace Badge of Fortitude for those aged 16 and over.

 March 1932 - New Brownie badges - Booklover, Writer, Toymaker.
 First Class - now Brownie Wings will only be awarded if First Class is gained before the age of 11.

-March 1932 - Patrols of Guides over 14 can be registered as Sea Guides and wear that tally band - these Patrols preferable to be attached to Ranger or Sea Ranger Companies.
+March 1932 - Patrols of Guides over 14 can be registered as Sea Guides and wear that tally band - these Patrols preferably to be attached to Ranger or Sea Ranger Companies.

 March 1932 - Cords and Lanyards rules changed.
 The wearing of Gold Lanyards by Guiders to be abolished, but they may continue to wear Gold Cords if they have won them as Guides.
 All Round Lanyards may be awarded as at present on a teaching basis.
 Only Cords won as Guides may be worn as Guiders.
 Warranted Guiders may not enter for Gold Cords or All Round Cords.

 April 1932 - Sportswoman badge design changed to a netball.
 World Citizen design now to be a key between two hemispheres.

 23-29 May 1932 to be "Guide Week".
 29 May 1932 - "Guide Sunday" to celebrate Coming-Of-Age

 22-29 June 1932 - 'Veterans Camp' held in Staffordshire, open to all pre-1920 Guiders.